Care Home Staffing in Liverpool: Complete Guide

 Qualifications & Certifications Required

-- Enhanced DBS (Disclosure and Barring Service) clearance – mandatory for all care home staff
+- Disclosure and Barring Service (DBS) check — Enhanced level, mandatory for all care home staff

-- Right to work in the UK – proof of visa status or settled status
+- Right to Work in the UK — proof of visa status or citizenship

 Key Employers & Industry in Liverpool